Rehabilitation

-Corcoran staff, incarcerated population promote suicide prevention
+Corcoran staff, incarcerated promote suicide prevention

 During Suicide Prevention Month in September, Corcoran prison staff and the incarcerated population focused on the message of hope.